jansel/jansel.github.io/index.md

 # About Me

 <img src="/images/jasonansel2.png"  class="floatpic">
-My name is Jason Ansel and I am a 6th year PhD student in [CSAIL] at [MIT].
-I do research with [Saman Amarasinghe] in the [Commit] Group.
-I plan to graduate this year.
-After graduation, I will be the Director of Machine Learning at GoDaddy.
+My name is Jason Ansel.
+Since 2011, I have been working for the startup [Locu] ([acquired by GoDaddy] in 2013) while also pursuing my PhD at [MIT].
+I recently finished my PhD and I am now working full time as the Director of Machine Learning at GoDaddy.
+I was the first non-founder employee of Locu and my work there focuses on creating machine learning algorithms for extracting semantic information from unstructured web content.

-My current primary project is [OpenTuner], an extensible framework for program autotuning.
+I spend much of my free time working on [OpenTuner], an extensible framework for program autotuning.
 We are currently looking for users, if interested the source code is available on the [OpenTuner] site and you can reach me at `jasonansel@jasonansel.com` with questions.

 Earlier at MIT I started the [PetaBricks] language and compiler project.